Who are the people affected?

 Amkoullel, courtesy of Msia Kibona Clark.

-"Sahel Calling" is a documentary film about the motivational power of music and musicians to confront a radical political agenda such as the type occurring in the north of Mali.
-Here, various opposing armed groups have exploited regional tensions to assume control, displacing hundreds of thousands of residents, exacerbating an existing humanitarian crisis, and breaking the international decree of human rights by offering a bleak interpretation of Shariah law.
-Among other oppressive extremities and violations, they have outlawed the playing and enjoyment of music, a particularly egregious act, as this region is the birthplace and spiritual center of some of the world's greatest, most enduring and influential musical forms and traditions.
+"Sahel Calling" is a documentary film about the motivational power of music and musicians to confront a radical political agenda such as the type which occurred in the north of Mali.
+Here, various opposing armed groups exploited regional tensions to assume control, displacing hundreds of thousands of residents, exacerbating an existing humanitarian crisis, and breaking the international decree of human rights by offering a bleak interpretation of Shariah law.
+Among other oppressive extremities and violations, they outlawed the playing and enjoyment of music, a particularly egregious act, as this region is the birthplace and spiritual center of some of the world's greatest, most enduring and influential musical forms and traditions.

 This is a story of the motivational force of music and the impact it can have on moving others to awareness and action, and possibly affecting a complex, socio-political, violent crisis.
 A true documentary, "Sahel Calling" researchs and plans as much as possible, but like the musicians themselves, no one knows what will transpire, nor what or who will be inspired by them - until it is happening.